auino/php-telegram-bot-library/README.md

 ```

 ### Sample Bot ###
-Here is the PHP code of a sample bot (before running it, put a `pic.jpg` picture in the root directory of `php-telegram-bot-library` and configure the `$token` variable).
+Here is the PHP code of a sample bot (check the `sample/sample.php` file and configure the `$token` variable before running it).

 ```
 // including the library